Automated Adaptation Strategies for Stream Learning

 \section{Introduction}

-Automated model selection has long been studied \citep{Wasserman2000} with some notable recent advances \citep{Hutter2011,Lloyd2014,Kotthoff2017}.
-In addition, automatic data pre-processing has also been a topic of recent interest \citep{Feurer2015,MartinSalvador2019}.
+Automated model selection has long been studied \citep{Wasserman2000} and recently, notable advances in practical automated machine learning (AutoML) approaches \citep{Hutter2011,Lloyd2014,Kotthoff2017,Mohr2018,MartinSalvador2019, Olson2019,kedziora2020autonoml} have been made.
+In addition, automated data pre-processing in the context of complex machine learning pipelines generation and validation has also been a topic of recent interest \citep{Feurer2015,MartinSalvador2019,Nguyen2020}.
 There is however a gap concerning automated development of models' adaptation strategy, which is addressed in this paper.
-Here we define \textit{adaptation} as changes in model training set, parameters and structure all designed to track changes in the underlying data generating process over time.
-This contrasts with model selection which focuses on parameter estimation and the appropriate family to sample the model from.
-There is a dearth of research on adaptation strategies (Section \ref{sec:relatedworks}) and the focus of this paper is on what strategy to apply at a given time given the history of adaptations.
+Here we define \textit{adaptation} as changes in model training set, parameters and structure, all designed to track changes in the underlying data generating process over time.
+This contrasts with model selection which focuses on parameter estimation and the family to sample the model from.